-PRICE TO PUBLIC UNDERWRITING DISCOUNT(1) PROCEEDS TO COMPANY(2)
+PRICE TO UNDERWRITING PROCEEDS TO

+PUBLIC DISCOUNT(1) COMPANY(2)

 Per Note 100% % %

-\$35,000,000 \$ \$
+Total(3) \$22,000,000 \$ \$

 - (1) The Company has agreed to indemnify the Underwriters against certain liabilities, including liabilities under the Securities Act of 1933, as amended (the "Securities Act").
-See "Underwriting." - (2) Before deducting offering expenses payable by the Company estimated to be $^{\Phi}$ - (3) The Company has granted the Underwriters a 30-day option to purchase up to an aggregate principal amount of \$5,250,000 of additional Notes on the same terms and conditions shown above, solely to cover over-allotments, if any.
-If the Underwriters exercise such option in full, the total Price to Public, Underwriting Discount and Proceeds to Company will be \$40,250,000, \$ and \$, respectively.
+See "Underwriting." - (2) Before deducting offering expenses payable by the Company estimated to be $\$. - (3) The Company has granted the Underwriters a 30-day option to purchase up to an aggregate principal amount of \$3,300,000 of additional Notes on the same terms and conditions shown above, solely to cover over-allotments, if any.
+If the Underwriters exercise such option in full, the total Price to Public, Underwriting Discount and Proceeds to Company will be \$25,300,000, \$ and \$, respectively.
 See "Underwriting."

-The Notes are offered by the several Underwriters subject to prior sale when, as and if delivered to and accepted by the Underwriters and subject to their right to reject orders in whole or in part.
-It is expected that delivery of the Notes will be made at the offices of Piper Jaffray Inc. in Minneapolis, Minnesota on or about 1997.
+and if delivered to and accepted by the Underwriters and subject to their right to reject orders in whole or in part.
+It is expected that delivery of the Notes will be made at the offices of Piper Jaffray Inc. in Minneapolis, Minnesota on or about , 1997.
 The Notes will be issued initially as book-entry notes in the form of one fully registered global security deposited with or on behalf of the The Depository Trust Company or its nominees ("DTC").
 The Notes will not initially be issuable in definitive certificated form to any person other than DTC.